Sherway Gardens: After opening

 In 1975, to accommodate for 75 new retail spaces, the "S" layout was altered to resemble a figure eight.
+In December 1978, Rouse sold its Canadian subsidiaries to the Toronto, Ontario-based York Hannover Ltd. for $12.6 million while retaining management to focus on its U.S. properties, which took over ownership of Sherway Gardens.
 In 1987, Holt Renfrew (one of Sherway Gardens anchor retailers) was moved to a location (33,670 square foot) in a newly built wing on the north side of the mall The expansion allowed for 20 additional stores and was later referred to as the "fashion wing", as it housed clothing stores.

 In 1989, the mall continued to expand leading to the construction of a new south wing.
-The new south wing has a large 'tent-like' roof structure on its upper level.
-The million-dollar canopy, designed by Zeidler Roberts Partnership Architects, won the Canadian Consulting Engineering Award of Merit.
-In 2000, the Cadillac Fairview Corporation bought Sherway Gardens.
-Eaton's went bankrupt in 1999 and the mall space was taken over by Sears Canada.
+The new south wing has a large "tent-like" roof structure on its upper level, similar to the food court.
+The million-dollar canopy, designed by architect Eberhard H. Zeidler, won the Canadian Consulting Engineering Award of Merit.
+In 2000, the Cadillac Fairview Corporation acquired Sherway Gardens.
+Following a previous bankruptcy in February 1997, Eaton's filed for bankruptcy again in August 1999 and liquidated all of its locations, and the mall space was taken over by Sears Canada.